${\rm \overline{B}}_{d,s}\to \rm K^{*0}\overline{K}^{*0}$ decays, a serious problem for the Standard Model: Sensitivities at FCC-ee

+10pt We show in Figure~\ref{fig:polar_all} the corresponding distributions for the $\rm \overline{B}^0\to{\mathrm K^{*0} \overline{\mathrm K}^{*0}}$ decay.
 Fitting the angular distributions with the dependences shown in equation~(\ref{19e}), one can extract the polarization fractions and estimate the statistical uncertainties.
 Sensitivities at the level of few \textperthousand \ can be reached:

 Such sensitivities would enable one to study in great detail the $\rm B$ decays into two vector states and maybe unravel New Physics.